amabnl/amadeus-ws-client/docs/samples/pricepnr.rst

         ])
     );

-**Example:** apply a Zap-Off with amount 120 on the total fare and apply ticket designator "CH50" for segments 1 and 2 and apply a Zap-Off with amount 80 on the total fare and apply ticket designator "CH70" for segments 3 and 4.
+**Example 2:** apply a Zap-Off with amount 120 on the total fare and apply ticket designator "CH50" for segments 1 and 2 and apply a Zap-Off with amount 80 on the total fare and apply ticket designator "CH70" for segments 3 and 4.